 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Bear series and is a This picture book is a hardcover edition that was published by Viking Books For Young Readers on November 11, 2010 and has 24 pages.
+It is part of the Bear series and is a picture book that was published by Viking Books For Young Readers on November 11, 2010 and has 24 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Thank You Bear, Don't Worry Bear, Good Luck Bear, Make a Wish Bear

 Other books by this author which I have reviewed include Thank You Bear, Don't Worry Bear, Good Luck Bear, Make a Wish Bear

 A standalone picture book, the fourth, in the Bear series and revolving around a cuddly, cozy bear and his friend Mouse.
 It’s a Lift-the-Flap book, and I’m looking forward to flipping my way through!

 I was so worried about the title…and what it could mean for Bear.
 And it was such a relief when I read that first page.
 After that, it turns into a hunt by Mouse as she tracks Bear page to page, lifting the flaps to find a friend…hoping Bear is there.

 The text and graphics in this story flip back and forth between white backgrounds and pastel backgrounds.
 Sometimes white for the text, sometimes for the graphics.
 And vice versa.
 Keep a finger sliding around on the graphics to find the flap — sometimes they’re hard to find!
 The one for Elephant was HUGE.